LucienCamuglia/Battleships/README.md

 # Introduction
+> We are a class of students in computer science located in Geneva.
+For this project our objective is to develop a simple Battleships game in Visual C#.
+This project consists of fourteen members divided in two main groups :
+  - A group for creating the file format, writing files and reading files.
+  - A group for creating the user interface and interacting with the file.
+> The project's scope is approximatly four weeks.

 # Gameplay
 > The game consists of two players playing against each other.
 Each time a player fires a shot, the position of the bullet is stored into a "XML" file shared between the players.
 The "XML" file